HrafnBehr/CapStone/README.md

 * The Frontend uses the REACT framework (create-react-app)

-* The backend used Docker, Knex and MySQL.
+* The backend used Docker, Knex and Postgres Database.

-* Navigate to the backend folder and run #nmp install to install all the dependencies.
+* Navigate to the root directory and run #npm install to install all the dependencies.
   The backend server is running in port localhost:8080.

-* Navigate to the frontend and run #nmp install to install all the dependencies.
   The frontend is running on port localhost:3000

 - Walkthrough